MaVdbussche/nozc/BUILD.md

 Building this application requires to have to following components installed :

-* [Gradle](https://gradle.org/) is the used build system (the Gradle Wrapper shipped with the project will select and download an appropriate version for you);
+* [Gradle](https://gradle.org/) is the used build system (the Gradle Wrapper shipped with the project will select and download an appropriate version for you).
 * [Java 16+](README.md#requirements) for the compilation itself.
 * Other requirements are shipped with the code in the `bin` folder, or automatically downloaded by *Gradle*.